 Virginia Beach

-Virginia Beach is a solid mid-Atlantic golf trip that works best when Bay Creek gets included.
-The four in-city courses are good, not exceptional, and the Pete Dye layout at Virginia Beach National is the only one that approaches destination-worthy on its own.
-Add Bay Creek for two rounds of coastal Chesapeake golf at a genuinely different quality level, and the trip becomes more interesting.
-Year-round playability and easy drive-in access from DC, Richmond, and Charlotte are the real advantages.
+Virginia Beach is a solid Mid-Atlantic golf trip that works best when Bay Creek gets included.
+The Pete Dye layout at Virginia Beach National is the strongest in-city course.
+Add Bay Creek's Arnold Palmer for the Chesapeake Bay quality tier that changes the overall trip.
+Year-round playability and easy drive-in access from D.C., Richmond, and Charlotte are the real advantages.

 Courses included